Coyote Hills Disc Golf Course

-The Cumberland Valley Disc Golf Association (CVDGA), in partnership with the Middlesex Township Recreation Department, is installing an 18-hole disc golf (DG) course at the 127-acre Middlesex Tonwship Park.
+The Carlisle Coyotes, in partnership with the Middlesex Township Recreation Department, installed an 18-hole disc golf (DG) course at the 127-acre Middlesex Township Park.

 Disc golf is a community sport for all skill levels to play and is a good way to enjoy a “walk in the woods”.